ori-drs/frontier_description/README.md

  - `simulation`: if true, it generates all the links for optical frames that are normally advertized by the sensor drivers
  - `parent`: name of the root link of the device (default is: `base`)
  - `origin`: xacro block that connects `parent` to `base_mount`
+ - `ground_camera`: if true, it adds the ground facing camera and the relative shim to support it

 ## Standalone Rooster Xacro Arguments:
  - `simulation` : same as the macro parameter
+ - `ground_camera`: same as the macro parameter

 ## Standalone  Rooster URDF Frames:
  - `base` : coincident with the left camera optical frame with x-forward, y-left, z-up convention.
 The ground truth is expressed in this frame.